On a pinning model in correlated Gaussian random environments: The Skorohod case

 \section{The Skorohod case}

-In Section \ref{subsec:weak_skorohod}, we study the weak convergence for the Wick ordered partition function defined in \eqref{e:partition'} and prove Theorem \ref{thm1} which guarantees the weak convergence of the rescaled Wick ordered partition functions in $L^2$-regime when $H\in(\frac12, 1)$ and $\alpha>\frac12$.
-In Section~\ref{sec:discussion}, we discuss the uniform integrability and characterize the weak limit of the Wick ordered partition functions for the case $\alpha\le \frac12$.
+In Section \ref{subsec:weak_skorohod}, we study the weak convergence for the Wick-ordered partition function defined in \eqref{e:partition'} and prove Theorem \ref{thm1} which guarantees the weak convergence of the rescaled Wick-ordered partition functions in the $L^2$-regime when $H\in(\frac12, 1)$ and $\alpha\geq\frac12$.
+In Section~\ref{sec:discussion}, we discuss the uniform integrability and characterize the weak limit of the Wick-ordered partition functions for the case $\alpha\le \frac12$.